 Qatar Shell Service Company W.L.L., whose address is Al Mirqab Tower, West Bay, P.O.
 Box 3747, Doha, Qatar, will be responsible for processing your personal data (including that of dependents), jointly with its affiliates within the Shell group of companies.

 In the case of individual contractors, the company within the Shell group that has contracted your services solely or jointly with its affiliates within the Shell group of companies and your external contracting/employing company/agency.

 Who do we share your personal data with?

 Who will we share the personal data with?

-Where the personal data is transferred to companies within the Shell Group and/or to authorized third party agents service providers and/or subcontractors who may be located in or outside of Qatar we take organizational, contractual and legal measures to ensure that the personal data is exclusively processed for the purposes mentioned above and that adequate levels of protection have been implemented in order to safeguard the personal data.
-These measures include Binding Corporate Rules for transfers among the Shell Group as well as any additional local legal requirements.
-You can request a copy of these by contacting privacy-office-SI@shell.com.
+Where your personal data have been transferred to companies within the Shell group and/or to authorized third parties located outside of your country we take organizational, contractual and legal measures to ensure that your personal data are exclusively processed for the purposes mentioned above and that adequate levels of protection have been implemented in order to safeguard your personal data.
+These measures include Binding Corporate Rules for transfers among the Shell group and for Shell companies in the EU, European Commission approved transfer mechanisms for transfers to third parties as well as any additional local legal requirements.
+You can find a copy of Shell Binding Corporate Rules at www.shell.com/privacy.html or by contacting privacy-office-SI@shell.com.

 Security of your personal data